 Box Five Theatre Troupe is an organization for all West Virginia State University students with a passion for theatre - whether in design, technical, costuming, makeup, publicity, acting or audience member.
-Box Five is proud to be a West Virginia State University Yellow Jacket S.T.I.N.G.: Student Theatre Inspiring the Next Generation.
-Box Five is formally associated with the Black Theatre Network and the Southeastern Theatre Conference.
-The group supports all West Virginia State University productions, will produce its own productions, holds fundraisers and plans trips to theatre conferences and local theatre productions.
+Box Five is proud to be a West Virginia State University Yellow Jacket S.T.I.N.G.: Student Theatre Inspiring the Next Generation The group supports all West Virginia State University productions, will produce its own productions, holds fundraisers and travels to theatre conferences and local theatre productions.
 It also offers the opportunity to join Alpha Psi Omega, the national theatre honor society.
 Faculty advisor: Prof. Susan Marrash-Minnerly.